EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 Any other type may be compressed with bz2 compression(e.g.
 "bar.json.bz2")

+#### kaithem.persist.load(filename, *, expand=True)

+Load data from a file named filname in a format dictated by the file extension.
+Data will be converted to a python appropriate representation and returned.

 #### kaithem.persist.save(data,filename,*,private=False,backup=True,expand=False)

 Saves data to a file named fn in a format dictated by the file